 This was a spectacular hike.
 Tyler and Kara loved every minute of it (which is rare for them) and we all agree that this is one of the most interesting hikes we have done.
 It was just difficult enough to challenge us and give us a good workout and we all loved the short sections of rock scrambling and climbing.

-Where We Stayed:
+Where We Stayed

 For four nights we stayed in the Panorama Lodge in Knysna, South Africa.
-The Panorama Lodge is a bed and breakfast facility.
+The Panorama Lodge is a bed and breakfast.
 Our hosts, Dieter and Tina, made us feel right at home.
 Every morning we were served a delicious breakfast and at night we would hang out by the fire, drinking wine, and enjoying the view over Knysna.
 Dieter and Tina made us feel like family and it was hard to say goodbye when the time came.
-This also makes a great place to stay for families and we highly recommend the Panorama Lodge.
+This makes a great place to stay for families and we highly recommend the Panorama Lodge.

 If you have any questions about how to hike Robberg Peninsula, let us know in the comment section below.